vanshika2608/MITM-DNS-Spoofing-Attack/README.md

-# MITM-DNS-Spoofing-Attack
-A man-in-the-middle attack using DNS spoofing with Bettercap, Python server, and Wireshark

 # 🛡️ Man-in-the-Middle Attack using DNS Spoofing and Credential Harvesting

 This project demonstrates a **Man-in-the-Middle (MITM) attack** using **DNS spoofing** to redirect a victim to a fake login page, where their credentials are captured by the attacker.
 The attack was executed in a safe, controlled virtual environment using Kali Linux, Bettercap, a custom Python HTTP server, and Wireshark.